 We need a larger, more realistic view of the customer journey.
 In today’s customer engagement economy, you need to shift to a customer-centric view.
 A new view requires new metrics, so how will you quantify this shift?

-Operationalizing and quantifying the new model can be done in three steps.
+Operationalizing and quantifying this new customer journey model can be done in three steps.
 First, ensure the mind shift.
 Next, nail the tactical shift.
 Third, collaborate on the MarTech shift.

 1. The Mind Shift